Frequently Asked Questions

 - Patients with physical limitations

-- Patients with jaw trouble that have trouble keeping their mouth open for long periods of time
+- Patients with jaw trouble who have trouble keeping their mouth open for long periods of time

 - Patients with a low pain threshold